SantiagoMaya10/ppi_pl_MAYAls/README.md

 ## YouTube Channel

-You can find our YouTube channel [here](insert_youtube_channel_url).
+You can find my YouTube channel [here](insert_youtube_channel_url).
 Subscribe to stay updated with our latest videos and tutorials on software design and development.

 ## Content